Brqje/AdiBags-BetterCategories/README.md

+# AdiBags-BetterCategories
-# AdiBags-BetterCategories, Baroque edit for Classic 1.13 & BCC 2.5:
+# Baroque edit for Classic 1.13 & BCC 2.5:

 The wonderful AdiBags addon contains a filter for automatically classifying items by the categories and subcategories given by the game itself.